Replicated, High Performance Database Architecture - Hitachi ID Identity Manager

 - Identity Manager's user interface and core services are implemented using native-compiled IA86 code, which executes 2x to 10x faster than Java or .NET bytecode.

-- Business logic is added to the system in the form of script code -- an approach common to all identity and access management products and modern products.
+- Business logic is added to the system in the form of script code -- an approach common to all identity management and access governance products and modern products.

 - A database server houses all data: policies, identities, workflow requests, transaction history, etc.